-‘Darling In The FranXX’: Zero Two’s Sexuality Discussed By Studio Trigger’s Hiromi Wakabayashi In Reddit AMA
+‘Darling In The FranXX’: Zero-Two’s Sexuality Discussed By Studio Trigger’s Hiromi Wakabayashi In Reddit AMA

 “The girls are mainly responsible for the ignition while the boys pilot the FranXX.
 The girls also hold the initiative for the FranXX’s functionality since they can technically activate the machine without the boys (the stampede mode).
 Although, Zero-Two is the only female character known to be capable of this.
 The boy and girls role in piloting the Franxx are not interchangeable.”

-Sorry, anime fans, that means no Yuri In The FranXX.
+Sorry, anime fans, that means no Yuri in the FranXX.
 The creative director also teased fans with a potential spoiler by agreeing that “Darling In The FranXX definitely follows this trend” set in “Evangelion, Diebuster, and Gurren Lagann [where] the mecha have their own consciousness.”